sawise/LIA1-Nyf-retagarcentrum/README.md

 =======================

 We created a contactdatabase with help from PHP, MySQL, Twitter Bootstrap, HTML and CSS.
 This was my first big project.
+We were a team of four.
 I've learned a lot since this project. :)